Our Fatal Medical Negligence Solicitors are by your side at every step. We can assist you to get the justice and compensation you deserve.

 - Loss of consortium, meaning the loss of companionship

 To find out how much your claim could be worth, contact Lanyon Bowdler today.
-Our expert Medical Negligence Death Solicitors will be able to guide you through the process of calculating, filing, and settling your claim for a medical negligence death.
+Our expert ‘No Win No Fee’ Medical Negligence Death Solicitors will be able to guide you through the process of calculating, filing, and settling your claim for death due to medical negligence.
 Our legal support means that you can be sure to be in safe hands in such a difficult time, and we can help you bring a claim to the practitioner, trust, or hospital that has caused the loss of a loved one.

 As well as claiming damages for dependency, the Act also provides for a statutory award for bereavement.
 The categories of dependents who can claim the bereavement award are limited.
 If a husband or a wife dies, then the remaining spouse can claim for bereavement.
 If a child dies, then the parents can claim for bereavement if the child is a legitimate minor.
 If the child is an illegitimate minor, then the mother alone can claim bereavement.